Hormone metabolism (hormone breakdown and excretion) is the process the body uses to eliminate hormones from your body.

 Women with chronic hormonal conditions will generally have a genetic predisposition to poor hormone metabolism.

-Women with perimenopause are particularly prone to elevated oestrogen levels because progesterone naturally reduces 5 years before menopause.
+Women in perimenopause are particularly prone to elevated oestrogen levels because progesterone naturally reduces five years before menopause.
 This leaves oestrogen unopposed, which is the primary trigger for heavy bleeding.

 The liver is the first stop for hormone metabolism.
 Hormones are secreted into the blood to act as messengers.
-They circulate within the blood looking for hormone receptor sites to bind to.
-The body secretes different hormones at different times of the day, times of the cycle and during life-events such as puberty, pregnancy and menopause.
+They circulate within the blood, looking for hormone receptor sites to bind to.
+The body secretes different hormones at different times of the day, times of the cycle, and during defining life events such as puberty, pregnancy, and menopause.
 These hormones should then pass through the liver and get broken down into smaller metabolites, to be further broken down and excreted via the digestive system.

 We often see women with compromised liver function and fatty livers, without any history of alcohol use.
 The primary reason for this is the hidden sugar in food.
 It's very easy to ingest 50 to 100 teaspoons of sugar a day without even realising it.
 This amount of sugar damages the liver, just as much as excessive alcohol intake.

-One of the most effective natural remedies, however, is Di-Indol-Methane (DIM).
+One of the most effective natural remedies, however, is Di-Indol-methane (DIM).
 This naturally occurring compound is found in cruciferous vegetables and is especially high in Broccoli sprouts.
-Having a green juice every day can help, and you can get DIM in supplement form.
+Having green juice every day can help, and you can get DIM in supplement form.